Legislative Priorities

 - Expand and strengthen opportunities for powerful learning

 The Board submitted agency request legislation (HB 1308) to expand graduation pathway options.
 The proposal would add a performance-based pathway to the options that school districts may offer.
 This new option would allow students to show what they know and can do in real-world, hands-on ways that align with their individual goals for after high school.
 In addition, the proposal clarifies the purpose of graduation pathways and establishes ongoing data and monitoring requirements at the state and local levels.
-See the bill information.
-Download a descriptive two-pager on this request.
-Check out the latest blog post featuring examples of performance-based pathways: What does performance-based mean?

 In addition, the Board submitted a budget request to expand mastery-based learning.
 See a copy of the Decision Package.
 The Governor’s 2023-25 budget proposal includes full funding for this request.